Forecasting-for-Social-Good/f4sg-main/content/_index.md

 intro_image_hide_on_mobile: true
 ---

-# Forecasting for Social Good
+# Forecasting for Social Good (F4SG)

-In recongnision of the potential benefit/harm that forecasting can bring to the society, we have created Forecasting for Social Good initiative
+In recognition of the potential benefit/harm that forecasting can bring to the society, we have created Forecasting for Social Good and Democratising Forecasting initiatives